Selective Service System: Who must register

-Under current law, all U.S. citizens assigned male at birth between 18 and 25 (inclusive) years of age are required to register within 30 days of their 18th birthdays.
-In addition, certain categories of non-U.S. citizen men between 18 and 25 living in the United States must register, particularly permanent residents, refugees, asylum seekers, and illegal immigrants.
-Foreign men lawfully present in the United States who are non-immigrants, such as international students, visitors, and diplomats, are not required to register, so long as they remain in that status.
+Until December 18, 2026, all male U.S. citizens between 18 and 25 (inclusive) years of age are required to register within 30 days of their 18th birthdays.
+In addition, certain categories of non-U.S. citizen men between 18 and 25 living in the United States must register, particularly permanent residents, refugees, asylum seekers, and undocumented immigrants.
+Foreign men lawfully present in the United States who are non-immigrants, such as international students, visitors, and diplomats, are not required to register so long as they remain in that status.
 If an alien's non-immigrant status lapses while he is in the United States and under the age of 26, he will be required to register.
 Failure to register as required is grounds for denying a petition for U.S. citizenship.
-Currently, citizens who are at least 17 years and 3 months old can pre-register so when they are eligible for registration, their information will automatically be added into the system.
+Currently, citizens who are at least 17 years and 3 months old can pre-register, so when they are eligible for registration, their information will automatically be added to the system.

-In the current registration system, a person cannot indicate that they are a conscientious objector (CO) to war when registering, but they can make such a claim when being drafted.
+In the self-registration system in effect through 2026, a person cannot indicate when they register that they intend to seek classification as a conscientious objector (CO) to war, but they may be able to make such a claim if drafted, depending on the law and regulations in effect at that time.
 Some people choose to write on the registration card "I am a conscientious objector to war" to document their conviction, even though the government will not have such a classification until there is a draft.
 A number of private organizations have programs for conscientious objectors to file a written record stating their beliefs.